 “She spells it as one word.
 Her real name’s Mary Margaret.”

-“Arnold, we’ll go right past them into my bedroom.”
+“Arnold, we’ll just go right past them and straight into my bedroom.”

 “You don’t want to?”

 Those universe-sized dark eyes stared up at me again.
 Who was I to disappoint her?